 - A. Silcrete-capped hills are confined to a certain area.
-There is not one hill outside this area. - B. The hilltop elevations generally decrease to the northeast - C. The elevation ranges decrease from Section 1 in the NW to Section 6 in the SE.
+There is not one hill outside this area. - B. The hilltop elevations generally decrease to the northeast - C. The belt elevations decrease from Section 1E in the NW to Section 6 in the SE.

 Figure 14.
-Top and bottom - range of directions of decreasing elevations in the six sections, and the general NW to SE sloping of the Silcrete Hilltop Strip elevations (from 345 m in the NW to 140 m in the SE to the SE, indicated by the yellow arrow).
-Blue line and arrows indicate a regional fault line.
-(Red arrow points to a non-pedogenic silcrete outcrop, which does not form a hilltop).
+Top and bottom - ranges and directions of decreasing elevations in the six sections, and the general NW to SE sloping of the Hilltop Silcrete Belt elevations (from 345 m in the NW to 140 m in the SE, indicated by the yellow arrow) over a 30 km ditance.
+The blue arrows point to a regional fault line.
+(The red arrow points to a non-pedogenic silcrete outcrop, which is a hilltop).

-More studies are required to assess the spatial distribution of the Silcrete Hilltops of the Study Area in the context of silcrete outcrops in the coastal belt.
+More studies are required to assess the spatial distribution of the Hilltop Silcretes of the Study Area in the context of silcrete outcrops in the entire coastal belt.